jspinak/brobot/docs/docs/04-testing/actionhistory-integration-testing.md

 ## Migration from Legacy API

-If you have existing tests using `ActionOptions`, see the [ActionHistory Migration Guide](../03-core-library/migration/actionhistory-migration-guide.md) for detailed migration instructions.
+If you have existing tests using `ActionOptions`, see the [Migration Guide](../03-core-library/migration/upgrading-to-latest.md) for detailed migration instructions.

 ## Related Documentation